 Will TMDHosting customer support help me?

-TMDHosting has 2 customer support channels: live chat and a ticketing system.
+TMDHosting's customer support team can be reached via 2 channels: live chat and a ticketing system.
 Both options are available 24/7.
 More so, the provider guarantees someone will help you in 15 minutes or less.
 Plus, you can browse its extensive knowledge base.

 Naturally, I wanted to test that 15-minute thing TMDHosting guarantees, so for this TMDHosting review, I decided to use the live chat option – my favorite.
 Lo’ and behold, it took less than one minute for an agent to connect.
 The agent was really friendly too.